Paul Dietzel

 Paul Franklin Dietzel (September 5, 1924 – September 24, 2013) was an American college football player, coach, and athletics administrator.
 He served as the head coach at Louisiana State University (1955–1961), the United States Military Academy (1962–1965), and the University of South Carolina (1966–1974), compiling a career head coaching record of 109–95–5.
 Dietzel's 1958 LSU team concluded an 11–0 season with a win over Clemson in the Sugar Bowl and was a consensus national champion.
 For his efforts that year, Dietzel was named the National Coach of the Year by both the American Football Coaches Association and the Football Writers Association of America.
 Dietzel also served as the athletic director at South Carolina (1966–1974), Indiana University Bloomington (1977–1978), LSU (1978–1982), and Samford University (1985–1987).

 Playing career

 Dietzel began his football career in Mansfield, Ohio, where his high school team went undefeated and tied for second in the state.
 After high school, he was given a scholarship to play football at Duke University.
 After one year at Duke, he served in the U.S. Army Air Forces during World War II.
 From there he moved on to Miami University of Ohio, where he played center for coach Sid Gillman.
-He was drafted by the Chicago Bears in the 26th round of the 1948 NFL draft.
+He was drafted 242nd overall by the Chicago Bears in the 26th round of the 1948 NFL draft.